Being creative and resourceful with money helps you get through the hard times.

 Each time someone purchases your photo, you’ll earn a 15% to 85% royalty fee.
 Selling stock photos is a great way to earn money online, as your images can be sold multiple times.

-Whether you’re a pro or a novice designer, you can earn money online selling your fonts, icons, templates, illustrations, or artworks.
+Whether a pro or a novice designer, you can earn money online selling your fonts, icons, templates, illustrations, or artwork.

 Sign up for an account with online marketplaces for creatives like Society6 and Creative Market.
 From there, upload your unique designs for sale.
 You’ll then be paid a percentage of the money earned from each purchase.